Skip to content

 KECC Studio

-This year, Knight Emerging City Champions will kickoff with an in-person KECC Studio in Toronto, Canada that will equip participants with the tools they need to begin implementing their community projects and connect them with champions across the U.S.
+The Knight Emerging City Champions fellowship will kick-off with an in-person KECC Studio in Toronto, Canada that will equip participants with the tools they need to begin implementing their community projects and connect them with champions across the U.S.

 The KECC Network

-Champions join a supportive and inspiring network of their peers from across the country.
-Participants receive ongoing mentorship from experts in diverse fields such as planning, design, communications, technology and more.
+Champions join a supportive and inspiring network of peers from across the country.
+They receive ongoing mentorship from experts in diverse fields such as planning, design, communications, technology, and more.
 8 80 Cities and Knight Foundation will expose participants to opportunities for additional funding, professional growth, and support.

 Are You Eligible?